creativescala/creative-scala/book/src/pages/expanding-expressions/02-literals.md

 3
 ```

-A literal evaluates to "itself."
-How we write the expression and how the worksheet prints the value are the same.
+A literal evaluates to "itself": how we write the expression and how the worksheet prints the value are the same.
 Remember though, there is a difference between the written representation of a value and its actual representation in the computer's memory.

 Scala has many different forms of literals.
 We've already seen `Int` literals.
 There is a different type, and a different literal syntax, for what are called *floating point numbers*.
 This corresponds to a computer's approximation of the real numbers.
 Here's an example: